Does the tobacco-free policy apply to university apartments?

 The policy applies to all university residence halls and apartments.

+Electronic cigarettes or other vaporizers are prohibited by the Tobacco and Smoking Policy.
 Electronic cigarettes create a vapor that delivers nicotine.
-E-cigarettes have been classified as a tobacco product and will be regulated by the FDA.
+E-cigarettes have been classified as a tobacco product and are regulated by the FDA.
+Scientific studies show that e-cigarettes are associated with health hazards which may include lung injury, adverse effects on brain development in adolescents and young adults and increased risk for addiction to nicotine and other drugs.
 E-cigarettes are not approved for smoking cessation.
-Scientific studies regarding their safety are inadequate at this time.
-E-cigarettes will not be permitted until the FDA rules on their safety.
 However, nicotine gum and lozenges are available without prescription for use in managing nicotine cravings.
 Nicotine patches are effective for smoking cessation, but less effective for sporadic nicotine cravings.
 Nicotine inhalers and nasal sprays are available by prescription for use in managing nicotine cravings.

 The use of all tobacco products, including chewing tobacco and snuff, is prohibited on all university owned or leased property or vehicles.

 How will Texas State enforce the Tobacco and Smoking Policy?